Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 4. Carlson The Very Finest Fish Oil — Best Liquid Option

-Carlson has been making fish oil since 1982, and their Norwegian-sourced product is both IFOS certified and Friend of the Sea certified for sustainability.
-The liquid form means faster absorption and no pill burden whatsoever.
-Many people mix it into smoothies, drizzle it on salads, or simply take it straight off the spoon.
+Carlson has been making fish oil since 1982.
+Their Norwegian-sourced product is IFOS certified and Friend of the Sea certified for sustainability.
+The liquid form means no pill burden whatsoever.
+Many people mix it into smoothies or take it straight with a meal.
+The trade-off is stability: once opened, it needs refrigeration and should be used within a few months.

 Buy Now On Amazon